 Nursing home abuse is a real issue that’s common in our societies.
-In fact, research shows that residents at assisted living facilities are at a higher risk of abuse, neglect, sexual abuse, and medical malpractice.
-This is compared to other senior people who don’t live at nursing homes.
+In fact, research shows that residents at assisted living facilities are at a higher risk of physical abuse, neglect, sexual abuse, and medical malpractice.
+This is compared to other senior people who don’t live in nursing homes.
 So when a loved one has suffered from nursing home abuse in Tampa, it’s likely that you have certain questions.
-In cases related to nursing home abuse, some common questions are
+In cases related to Tampa nursing home abuse, some common questions are:

 - How can I stop this from happening to anyone else?

 - Can I hold an abuser accountable for mistreating an elder?

 - Can I move my elder relative to a different nursing home?